Sleitnick/rbxts-octo-tree/README.md

 Octree.new<T>();
 Octree.new<T>(topRegionSize: number);
 ```
 In most cases, it is preferred to leave out the `topRegionSize` and use the default.
+The `topRegionSize` represents the cubic size of the top-level regions.
+By default, this is set to `512`, which means the top-level regions have a 3D size of `512x512x512`.
 Type `T` represents the arbitrary object that is held within each node.

 ## Methods
 ### `CreateNode`